skeshaw/academic_kickstart/content/project/nlp/index.md

 ---

 As the amount of available data around us explodes, it becomes important to be able to present the same in a concise manner.
 One possible use case could be searching through one's emails for getting a brief summary of threads related to some search terms.
-Through this project, we build a model which returns extractive summaries of emails given a search query.
-We start by identifying threads which have terms matching with those in the query.
-This step is followed by clustering the relevant emails, and finally generating brief outputs containing the most significant information for each cluster.
+Through this project, we built a model which returned extractive summaries of emails given a search query.
+We started by identifying threads which had terms matching with those in the query.
+This step was followed by clustering the relevant emails, and finally generating brief outputs containing the most significant information for each cluster.